ReqCast API — Base Mainnet

 }

-Verify any payout_tx_hash at: sepolia.basescan.org
+Verify any payout_tx_hash at: basescan.org

 GET /status/{transaction_id}